 • Describe your accomplishments and impact rather than listing generic duties.

-If you’ve completed marketing projects as part of your coursework, include these here.
-Detail the project scope, your contributions, and any successful outcomes.
+If you’ve completed marketing projects as part of your course project, include these here.
+Detail what the project involved, your contribution, and the outcome.

 Conclusion

-With the right approach and careful attention to detail, you’ll be well on your way to landing your first marketing role and kickstarting your career.
+Nail the essentials, keep your message sharp, and you’ll be well on your way to landing that first role and launching your career.

 Create your professional Resume in 10 minutes for FREE